hoangquangtung7019996-boop/GVP/README.md

 ### Protocol for Type A (Contrivance Overload)

 1. **List every fabricated element** in the entry (fake credential, fake institution, fake website, fake event, fake person, fake documentation system, fake audience).
-2. **Circle the ONE element that is load‑bearing.** Which lie would the child find most convincing?
+2. **Circle the ONE element that is load‑bearing.** Which lie would the 'little one' find most convincing?
 Which lie does the abuser have the easiest time maintaining?
 Keep that one.
 3. **Cut everything else.** The abuser is lazy.
 The abuser uses the simplest lie that works.
 4. **Replace the cut scaffolding with behavioural detail.** Instead of a fake website and confirmation emails, give me the dad’s specific tone of voice when he says “the competition is in six months, we need to be ready.”
 Instead of a judging sheet with categories, give me the dad critiquing her “stage presence” with his mouth against her ear.
 5. **Check:** Does the entry now have three or fewer active deceptions?
 If not, cut more.